Pabla007/-60_Days_of_code/README.md

 D[37,60] - In lesson 6 completed[6.36-6.38] and played with the Cifar-10 solution and will implement the augmentation solution tomorrow.

 d[38,60] - Finally completed lesson 6 [6.39-6.44] though there was a lot of reading and reference material in the end.
 I loved the way they thought in lesson 6 because there was only notebooks in lesson 5.
 Will start Lesson 7 from tomorrow.

+D[39,60] - Doing Coursera Week 4 done the videos and quiz and doing the programming assignment and will start lesson 7 from tomorrow as